-Four violations of County Sanitary Code were reported in 2021.
-All violations were the result of failing OWTS.
+Twenty violations of County Sanitary Code were reported in 2022.
+Eighteen violations were the result of failing OWTS.
+Two property owners were cited for failure to renew operation and maintenance contracts for Enhanced Treatment Units (ETU's).
 (Table No. 28 at end of next section).

-- Three Sanitary Code violations were abated in 2021.
-Abatement was the result of scheduled maintenance or replacement of failing septic system components. - One violation is pending abatement.
+• All Sanitary Code violations were abated in 2022 or in the process of abatement.
+Corrective actions included performing scheduled maintenance, replacement of failing septic system components and contract renewals.